faustinoaq/ruby2crystal/README.md

 # ruby2crystal

+> Please, notice this app is just using a bunch of scripts to find "keywords" in ruby code, I heavily think there are better ways to do this :P

 A proof of concept tool to help porting gems to shards.

 Highly inspired by [Crystal for Rubyist](https://github.com/crystal-lang/crystal/wiki/Crystal-for-Rubyists) wiki.